-The processing of employee personal data in Germany is governed by Regulation (EU) 2016/679 (the General Data Protection Regulation), the Federal Constitution and the revised Federal Data Protection Act.
+The processing of employee personal data in Germany is governed by:

+- Regulation (EU) No. 2016/679 (the General Data Protection Regulation);

+- the Federal Constitution: and

+- · the revised Federal Data Protection Act.

 The Constitution guarantees the right to privacy and the right to determine who is to receive personal data.
-Under the Federal Data Protection Act, the employer may process personal data (ie, facts relating to a specific or at least identifiable individual) for the purposes of the employment relationship if it is necessary for the decision on whether to establish an employment relationship, for the performance or termination of the employment relationship, or for compliance with information duties regarding employee representatives under statutory law, a collective bargaining agreement or a works agreement.
-Employee personal data may be processed for the purpose of investigating criminal offences only if:
+Under the Federal Data Protection Act, the employer may process personal data (ie, facts relating to a specific or at least identifiable individual) for the purposes of the employment relationship if it is necessary for the decision on whether to establish an employment relationship, for the performance or termination of the employment relationship, or compliance with information duties regarding employee representatives under statutory law, a collective bargaining agreement or a works agreement.
+Employee personal data may be processed to investigate criminal offences only if:

-facts (which need to be documented) raise the suspicion that the employee committed a criminal offence in the course of the employment relationship;

-- the collection, processing or use is necessary for the investigation; and - the employee's legitimate interests in the omission of such collection, processing or use do not prevail, in particular (without limitation) if the form and extent of such measures are not disproportionate with regard to the cause.
+- facts (which need to be documented) raise the suspicion that the employee committed a criminal offence in the course of the employment relationship; - the collection, processing or use is necessary for the investigation; and - the employee's legitimate interests in the omission of such collection, processing or use do not prevail, in particular (without limitation) if the form and extent of such measures are not disproportionate concerning the cause.

 Where the processing of personal data is based on the employee's consent, the assessment as to whether the consent was voluntarily provided must take into account the employee's dependency in the context of the employment relationship as well as the circumstances under which the consent was provided.
-A consent may be voluntary where it is legally or commercially beneficial to the employee or where the employer and the employee pursue the same interests.
-Consent must be provided in writing unless a different form is appropriate in view of the circumstances.
+Consent may be voluntary where it is legally or commercially beneficial to the employee or where the employer and the employee pursue the same interests.
+Consent must be provided in writing unless a different form is appropriate given the circumstances.
 The employer must inform the employee in text form about the purpose of the processing and the right to withdraw consent.
-Employee personal data may also be processed on the basis of a collective bargaining agreement or works agreement.
+Employee personal data may also be processed based on a collective bargaining agreement or works agreement.
 The processing of special categories of personal data, such as health data, is subject to additional protection.